benhosmer/getting-started-with-saltstack/Chapter_4_Interacting_with_the_Community.md

 As much as I've tried to make this text clear and understandable, inevitably you will find something confusing.

-You'll find the power of the SALSTACK community within your reach when this does happen.
+You'll find the power of the SALTSTACK community within your reach when this does happen.
 Often, you'll find your question answered within minutes.
 Bug fixes will be incorporated within hours sometimes.

 ### The Mailing List